nbaldy/BlackDOS/README.txt

 The very first time our program is run, bootload must be compiled by executing the command
    "nasm bootload.asm".
-To run our program, use "compileOS.sh" to compile the operating system, then execute the command to place msg into sector 30
+Before running our program, use "compileOS.sh" to compile the operating system and then run the operating system using
-   "dd if=msg of=floppya.img bs=512 count=1 seek=30 conv=notrunc"
-And the following command to save the configuration file as a separate file
-	 "dd if=floppy.img of=config bs=512 skip=258 count=1 conv=notrunc"
- and then run the operating system using
    "echo "c" | bochs -f bdos.txt"